Chapter 4:

 AT Locks – Expert Locksmithing, I read.
 “This is the place!”
 I announced, triumphantly.

 We entered the shop.
 It had a simple, rustic decor: wooden floorboards and brick walls.
 Right in front of me was a standing desk, home to a thick notebook and a pen.
 To my left were three armchairs surrounding a round coffee table, in front of an unlit fireplace.
 To my right was a worktable full of tools and padlocks.
 A chubby, elderly man with grey hair and a bushy moustache glanced up from said worktable.
 He wore a refreshingly simple outfit: baggy, brown dress pants and a beige button-up shirt.
-I could make out a navy tie under his woolly, brown waistcoat.
-It felt like watching a regular old man from Earth.
+I could make out a well-worn tie under his woolly, brown waistcoat.
+It felt like I was back on Earth.

 We greeted him and he wordlessly waved us in.